chevere/docs/packages/workflow.md

 ### Reference

-A Job reference gets declared using function `reference`.
+Use function `reference` to declare a Job reference.
 This denotes a reference to a response key returned by a previous Job.
 It will **auto declare** the referenced Job as [dependency](#dependencies).

 ```php
 use function Chevere\Workflow\reference;